Vehicle Fuel Economy Labels

-- Star rating - up to 6 stars for the most fuel efficient vehicles.
-The star rating will help you to compare one vehicle against another and to choose a vehicle that is more fuel efficient.
+- Star rating - up to 6 stars for the most fuel efficient vehicles

-- Estimated running costs per year – this estimate is based on stated average fuel price and driving 14,000 km.
-For diesel vehicles this cost also includes Road User Charges.
+- Estimated yearly running costs – based on stated average fuel price and driving 14,000 km.
+This includes road user charges for diesels

-- Fuel economy in litres per 100 km – provided by the vehicle manufacturer who obtains the data from international rolling road cycle testing based on the performance of a new model.
+- Fuel economy in litres per 100 km – provided by the manufacturer

-- Reference number - confirms the label refers to the vehicle it’s displayed on.
+- Reference number – confirms the label relates to the vehicle

-- Average fuel price - used to calculate the cost per year for comparison purposes only.
+- Average fuel price – used to calculate the cost per year for comparison only